Second Battle of El Alamein: Analysis

-Historians debate the reasons Rommel decided to advance into Egypt.
+Historians debate the reasons why Rommel decided to advance into Egypt.
 In 1997, Martin van Creveld wrote that Rommel had been advised by the German and Italian staffs that his army could not properly be supplied so far from the ports of Tripoli and Benghazi.
 Rommel pressed ahead with his advance to Alamein and as predicted, supply difficulties limited the attacking potential of the Axis forces.
-According to Maurice Remy (2002), Hitler and Mussolini put pressure on Rommel to advance.
+According to Maurice Remy (2002), Hitler and Mussolini put pressure on Rommel to advance, the importance to them being the need to capture the Suez Canal and seize the Middle East and Persian oil fields.
 Rommel had been very pessimistic, especially after the First Battle of El Alamein and knew that as US supplies were en route to Africa and Axis ships were being sunk in the Mediterranean, the Axis was losing a race against time.
 On 27 August, Kesselring promised Rommel that supplies would arrive in time but Siegfried Westphal pointed out that such an expectation would be unrealistic and the offensive should not begin until they had arrived.
 After a conversation with Kesselring on 30 August, Rommel decided to attack, "the hardest [decision] in my life".